In this guide we describe the upgrade process from Bitnami ReportServer instances to a newer Bitnami ReportServer stack.

-The following upgrade installation gives a step by step description of how to upgrade the Bitnami ReportServer Stack to either ReportServer 3.0 Community Edition or ReportServer 3.0 Enterprise Edition.
+The following upgrade installation gives a step by step description of how to upgrade the Bitnami ReportServer Stack to either ReportServer 3.7.1 Community Edition or ReportServer 3.7.1 Enterprise Edition.
+Another versions can be upgraded in an analogous way.
 The upgrade consists of the following steps.

 The first step is to download the updated Bitnami ReportServer Stack.
 You can find download links on our download page.
 Note that you can upgrade both to ReportServer Enterprise or to ReportServer Community.
 Once you have downloaded the installer, keep the file in a safe location and proceed with the next steps without starting the installation process.
-We'll do so in just a moment, but before need to export the necessary files from the old ReportServer version and power down ReportServer 2.2.2.
+We'll do so in just a moment, but before that we need to make sure that the following precautions have been made for a succesful transfer of data.

 Once that we have exported all relevant data from the old instance, we can stop the old server.
 You can stop ReportServer by using the server monitor application that was installed with ReportServer.
 You find it in the installation directory.
 The manager application should be called manager-PLATFORM where platform could be linux-x64, windows or osx.